JulioQuesadilla/DB-MYSQL/DB-MYSQL-2 -  Relational Databases & MySQL/README.md

  * Modules (A set of courses)
  * Countries (To know the nationalities of our students)

- 2. In order to validate that the system works, and the data is consistent we need you to write *INSERT* queries to add the following data into the database:
+ 2. In order to validate that the system works and the data is consistent, we need you to write *INSERT* queries to add the following data into the database:

 | Module                                | Course Code | Course Name                                         |
 |---------------------------------------|-------------|-----------------------------------------------------|